 Centre for Digital Media and Great Northern Way Campus are committed to the responsible resumption of on-campus activities, based on the guidance of the Provincial Health Officer, WorkSafe BC, SFU FCAT and CDM’s ability to provide support for safe operational practices.

-CDM staff and faculty and GNW staff have been working hard to implement new processes and measures to keep everyone safe on campus.
+CDM staff and faculty and GNW staff are working hard to maintain processes and measures to keep everyone safe on campus.
 The health and well-being of students, staff and faculty is paramount.
 Read our full COVID-19 Safety Plan.

-Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) need to do a mandatory 14-day isolation.
+Note: Any students arriving from outside of Canada (regardless if they are living on campus or not) may be subject to completing a mandatory 14-day isolation.
 For more information, read SFU's Self-Isolation Guide for International Students.